 If the individual does not live in New Jersey, report the case to the New Jersey Department of Health at: 609-826-5964.

-In cases of immediately reportable diseases and other emergencies - if the local health department cannot be reached - the New Jersey Department of Health maintains an emergency after hours phone number: 609-392-2020 www.nj.gov/health/cd
+In cases of immediately reportable diseases and other emergencies - if the local health department cannot be reached - the New Jersey Department of Health maintains an emergency after hours phone number: 609-392-2020.

 July 2013